The Relational Origins of Rules in Online Communities: Methods

 \subsection{Analytical Process}

 Our analytical process was based on Charmaz's approach to grounded theory~\citep{charmaz_constructinggrounded_2015}, thematic analysis~\citep{braun_usingthematic_2006}, and collaborative affinity mapping.
-Small teams of trained research assistants led by four authors conducted line-by-line coding of interview transcriptions using the Taguette software, inductively coding text to break down participant's experiences into actions and feelings through gerunds (e.g., ``relaxing the rules'' or ``feeling a sense of belonging'').
+Small teams of trained research assistants led by four authors conducted line-by-line coding of interview transcriptions using the Taguette software, inductively coding text to break down participants' experiences into actions and feelings through gerunds (e.g., ``relaxing the rules'' or ``feeling a sense of belonging'').
 Together, we developed over 4,500 open initial codes.
+Although the vast majority of these were inductive codes that emerged from data, we followed advice from \citet{charmaz_constructinggrounded_2015} and \citet{bowen_groundedtheory_2006} and concepts from the literature discussed in §\ref{sec:background} as sensitizing concepts, resulting in a small number of deductive or semi-deductive codes.

-Discussions of these codes across the authorship team led to a rough list of 20 themes.
-Guided by this list, three authors then conducted a round of focused coding, a step which merges similar initial codes together and elevates them with broader conceptual labels.
+Discussions of the full set of codes across the authorship team led to a rough list of 20 themes.
+Guided by this list, three authors then conducted a round of focused coding, a step that merges similar initial codes together and elevates them with broader conceptual labels.
 This led to 337 unique focused codes.

 Three authors then collaboratively engaged in an in-depth affinity mapping exercise with the 337 focused codes to visualize patterns, themes, and processes via a digital whiteboard.
 Rounds of memo-writing and weekly meetings for discussion and iteration complemented this process.
 The three authors reached agreement on the most significant contributions to bring forward in this paper: rule adoption and rule change.
 Finally, the first author engaged in a round of theoretical sampling by using the list of 337 focused codes as a codebook to apply to all 40 interview transcripts.
 This was to identify supporting evidence across all three empirical settings and to analyze differences when patterns varied between them.
 The first author distilled a core set of processes and beliefs around rule adoption and change, which was iterated upon with feedback and input from the other authors.